cudoventures/cudos-builders/tools-bash/launcher/readme.md

 There are 2 scripts.

+**Important**: The side effect of executing any of these scripts will be a folder, defined in PARAM_SOURCE_DIR at .env, on each machine defined in topology.json

 **Launcher**: It starts the cluster.

 Ensure that it has execute permission and then start the script from ./launcher folder